-AT 202.
-ARCHITECTURAL DRAWING.
-This course stresses the further development of drafting skills and the fundamental use of materials in construction, with emphasis on building codes.
-Presentational and working drawings for two-story and/or split level frame construction are developed with plans, elevations, sections, details, plots and contour maps.
-Prerequisite: AT 201.
+AT 202 ARCHITECTURAL DRAWING This course further develops drafting skills and the fundamental use of materials in construction, with emphasis on building codes.
+Presentational and working drawings for two-story and/or split level frame construction is developed with plans, elevations, sections, details, plots and contour maps.

+Prerequisite: IT 201.
 (3)